Bearsampp/module-apache/.gradle-docs/REMOTE_PROPERTIES_SUPPORT.md

 | Connect Timeout                  | 10 seconds                                                                   |
 | Read Timeout                     | 10 seconds                                                                   |

-These can be adjusted in the `loadRemoteApacheProperties()` function if needed.
+These can be adjusted in the `fetchModulesUntouchedProperties()` function if needed.

 ## Testing